 - “Carbon Monoxide detectors shall be installed in dwelling units outside each sleeping area and in the immediate vicinity of the bedroom.
 If a fuel-burning appliance is installed in the bedroom, a CO detector must be installed in the bedroom” Section 915.2.1.

-What Kind of CO Alarms are Required and Where are They Installed?
+What Kind of CO Alarms are Required and Where Do They Need to be Installed?

-- Carbon Monoxide detectors shall receive their primary power from the building’s wiring, and when the primary power service is interrupted, serviced by a battery (i.e., it has to be hard wired and have a battery back-up).
+- Carbon Monoxide detectors shall receive their primary power from the building’s wiring, and when the primary power service is interrupted, they are serviced by a battery (i.e., it has to be hard-wired and have a battery backup).
 Section 915.4.1 Power Source

 - The CO Alarms must meet the UL 2034 standard for sensitivity and UL 217.
-When purchasing CO alarms, please ensure that meets these standards for sensitivity.
+When purchasing CO alarms, please ensure they meet these standards for sensitivity.
 Combination smoke and CO alarms must comply with UL2075 and UL 268

 - IFC does not specify where CO detectors should be installed.
-Installation should follow the manufacturer’s specification.
-If no specifications can be located, the best practice is to install CO detectors approximately 5’ from the floor, and not within 6” of a conjoining wall.
-If wall placement is not feasible, place on the ceiling no less than 6” from any wall.
-If the CO Alarm is combined with a smoke alarm, follow correct smoke alarm placement.
+Installation should follow the manufacturer’s specifications.
+If no specifications can be located, the best practice is to install CO detectors approximately 5’ from the floor and not within 6” of a conjoining wall.
+If wall placement is not feasible, place them on the ceiling no less than 6” from any wall.
+If the CO Alarm is combined with a smoke alarm, follow the correct smoke alarm placement.

 What are “Fuel Burning Appliances”?